 The writers heeded this advice.
 For example, in Season 5, David Wallace, Dunder Mifflin’s CEO reveals that Michael’s branch is the most profitable branch.
-David is so impressed that he invites Michael to corporate to find out his secret sauce.
-He then sends him on a lecture circuit to inspire the other branches.
+David is so impressed that he invites Michael to corporate to discover his secret sauce.
+Then, he sends him on a lecture circuit to inspire the other branches.

 You can imagine how well this worked, but regardless, the numbers proved that Michael was at least doing something right.